rgutmen/VolumePercentage/README.md

 8. Is **orange** Because the volume is between 25% and 50% from the preivous bar.
 9. Is **magenta** Because the volume at least 130% than the previous bar.

-**The percentage 54.66% (in magenta above the candle bar), indicate accuratly what is the increment respect the previous bar, this means this volume bar is 54.66 times bigger than the previous one**
+**The percentage 54.66% (in magenta above the candle bar), indicate accuratly what is the increment respect the previous bar, this means this volume bar is 54.66 times bigger than the previous one.
+This number is holded on the candle bar until the volume exceeds a 30% for a new candle bar.**

+**For EACH candle bar, the volume percentage in relation to the previous bar is calculated.
+In the case of 154.66%, it means that the current bar is 154.66% higher than the previous one, but as soon as a new candle bar opens, the calculus starts for the new bar.**

 ## Functionality